 1. Prevention of Fraud

-The most apparent advantage of due diligence is that it reduces the chances of fraud by a significant amount.
+The most apparent advantage of due diligence is that it reduces the chances of fraud in a company by a significant amount.
 By going through the books of a company, an investor can make out if the financials of the company are reliable or not.
 It provides vital information about the bookkeeping policy of the company.
-Also, due diligence checks for outstanding legal cases and liabilities on the company, thus providing a clear picture to an investor.
-Due diligence acts as a risk management tool for investors.
+Also, due diligence checks for outstanding legal cases and liabilities on the company which provides a clear picture to an investor about the company.
+Due diligence acts as the number one risk management tool for investors.

 2. Operations Due Diligence

 During mergers and acquisitions, companies tend to incline towards operations due diligence.
 By this process, an audit team figures out how the transactions of the company are handled.
-Everything from management to work environment is assessed.
-This provides an idea to the investor how the new company or people will adjust in a merger.
-This is a necessary procedure which investors ignore, and thus, according to Forbes, statistically, more than 83% mergers fail to achieve their set goals.
+Everything from management to the work environment of the company is assessed.
+This provides an overall idea to the investor how the new company and its people will adjust in a merger.
+This is a necessary procedure that investors ignore, and thus, according to Forbes, statistically, more than 83% of mergers fail to achieve their set goals.
 Operations due diligence creates debt elimination strategies for the post-merger period if there is any outstanding debt on the merging company.

 3. Internal Assessment

 Due diligence plays more than one vital role for a company.
-It scouts for hidden information or facts in the books of second party.
+It scouts for hidden information or facts in the books of the second party.
 However, internal due diligence can be equally useful and beneficial for a company.
 It reveals unknown constraints within a company and thus provides time for a company to sort out the issues.
-A timely internal due diligence can make sure that there is no bad-paperwork within the company.
+A timely internal due diligence can make sure that there is no bad paperwork within the company.
 Internal audit sweeps for other minor problems which do not hamper the flow of the company but are present in the company.
-The process of internal due diligence is like cleaning the house – essential and necessary.
+The process of internal due diligence is like cleaning the house – time taking but essential and necessary.